 If you follow these tips, you’ll have an easier time crafting date fields, as well as a user experience that caters to everyone.

 The first and most obvious choice is a dropdown menu for each field.
 This way, you can make a month/day/year selection with individual select menu dropdowns.

 This has its pros and cons.
-The biggest upside being that everyone knows how to use a dropdown field.
+The biggest upside is that everyone knows how to use a dropdown field.
 It’s a native HTML element, and it’s so common that everyone should be able to get the information needed.

 However, the downside is this; dropdowns can take more effort to complete.
-If you have select targeting for the year, it could include hundreds of year inputs.
+If you have selected targeting for the year, it could include hundreds of year inputs.
 The same is true with a country select menu.